edgamat/edgamat.github.io/_posts/2019/11/2019-11-10-Eliminating-Waste.md

 has literally transformed how the industry develops code.

 [DevOps][devops] is a powerful set of practices and tools to deliver code changes quickly and reliably.
-You can use DevOps to automatically build code (including running unit tests) whenever code is committed to the VCS.
-It can then automatically deploy the code to whatever environment you wish.
+You can employ DevOps practices to automatically build code (including running unit tests) whenever code is committed to the VCS.
+You can then automatically deploy the code to whatever environment you wish.
 The sky is the limit as far as what can be automated.
 This freedom allows you to reduce the time it takes to provide value to you customer.